-MEXICO CITY — Mexican prosecutors plan to question the son of a former governor after a video surfaced that purportedly shows him talking with the leader of a drug cartel, a federal official said Wednesday.
+MEXICO CITY — Federal prosecutors in Mexico have charged the son of a former governor in a crime-wracked western state with withholding evidence about a video that purportedly shows the son meeting with a leader of a drug cartel.

-The video, released Monday by local media, shows Vallejo sitting with a man identified as Servando Gomez, the alleged leader of the Knights Templar cartel based in Michoacan.
+In the video made public last week, Vallejo sits with a man identified as Servando Gomez, the alleged leader of the Knights Templar cartel based in Michoacan state.

 Vallejo's father is former Michoacan Gov. Fausto Vallejo, who resigned the post in January, citing ill health.
 Federal authorities have taken control of security in the state.